Summer Wars: Awards and nominations

 Summer Wars was the first Japanese animated film to be included as a competitor at the Locarno International Film Festival awards in Switzerland, where it was nominated for the 2009 Golden Leopard award.
 The film made its international premiere at the festival's celebration of manga, paying tribute to its impact on the animation industry.
 Although the film did not win the award the Swiss newspaper Tribune de Genève said it was, "by far, the best film we could find" in the competition and noted that the film would have been the logical winner given the festival's theme.
 The film was featured in the Sitges Film Festival in the Oficial Fantàstic Panorama category, where it won the Gertie Award for Best Animated Feature Film.
 Summer Wars received an award for new media from Japan's Ministry of Economy, Trade and Industry on October 24, 2009, at the Digital Content Association of Japan's annual convention.
 Summer Wars was also nominated for Best Animated Feature Film at the Asia Pacific Screen Awards, although it did not win.
 The film was awarded the Animation Division Grand Prize at the 13th Japan Media Arts Festival which Hosoda's The Girl Who Leapt Through Time won in 2006.
 Summer Wars won an Award of Excellence in Animation along with four other films at the 33rd Japan Academy Prizes.
 The Award of Excellence is in effect a nomination for the Animation of the Year Prize, which it won in the final ceremony on March 5, 2010.
 The film was shown at the 60th Berlin International Film Festival in February as part of the Generation 14plus program.
 Summer Wars won the Audience Award for Best Animation Feature at the Anaheim International Film Festival.
 Funimation, along with GKIDS, submitted the film for Best Animated Feature for the 83rd Academy Awards.
 The film was the 14th submission for the category.
 Summer Wars won the Best Animation Film Award at the 70th Mainichi Film Awards.
-Hosoda received an Annie Award nomination as Best Director, becoming the third Japanese individual, besides Hayao Miyazaki and Ghibli composer Joe Hisaishi, to be nominated in an individual Annie category since 2004.
+Hosoda received an Annie Award nomination as Best Director, becoming the fourth Japanese individual (after Mamoru Oshii, Hayao Miyazaki, and Satoshi Kon) to be nominated in the category.